softwareconstruction240/autograder/docs/CONTRIBUTING.md

 Here are important guidelines to follow:

 - Review and follow the Style Guide (_Coming Soon_)
 - Write tests for your code.
-All new features and functionality must have tests demonstrating correctness
+All new features and functionality should have tests demonstrating correctness
   - Update existing tests if you change functionality
   - _New contributors: A great way to better understand the codebase is to try writing tests for existing code_
 - Keep commits focused and meaningful